-- A higher than average starting salary - according to High Fliers' The Graduate Market in 2019 report, starting salaries for technology jobs with organisations featuring in The Times Top 100 Graduate Employers have risen from the national median of £30,000 (which has remained the same since 2015) to £31,500.
+- An average starting salary - according to High Fliers' The Graduate Market in 2023 report, starting salaries for technology jobs with organisations featuring in The Times Top 100 Graduate Employers are £27,500.

 - Long working hours - employers tend to emphasise completing a task or project over maintaining standard 9am-5pm office hours.